avinashsuresh1/Web2GIF/README.md

 4. Complete the form and click Generate to generate GIF from your web animation file

 (Sample animation file animation.html provided, which generated animation.gif)

+### Note: Currently, Edge and Safari are not supported, as Selenium doesn't have direct support for them.
+It may be updated in future.